How to Use Google Search Console (2026)

 After verification, Google needs a few days to start collecting data.
 Do not panic if you see zeros for the first 48 to 72 hours.
 That is completely normal.

-Google Search Console has a lot of reports.
-Most of them you will never need.
-Here are the five that matter.
+Google Search Console has dozens of reports.
+Most of them you will never open.
+Here are the five you should actually learn how to use.

 1. Performance Report